Chart Color Schemes

 South Bathurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two projects expected to impact the region.
-Notable projects include Bathurst Intermodal Transport Terminal, Bathurst Industrial Park 4-Lot Subdivision, Bathurst Hospital Redevelopment, and The Gateway Bathurst.
-Relevant details are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two major projects likely impacting the region.
+Key projects are Bathurst Intermodal Transport Terminal, Bathurst Industrial Park 4-Lot Subdivision, Bathurst Hospital Redevelopment, and The Gateway Bathurst.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.